-In addition to creating classroom motivation and celebration systems, make celebrating progress on Zearn a school-wide affair!
-School-wide lesson tracking and celebrating can be so effective in motivating students.
-Here are a few examples of what schools around the country are doing to motivate and celebrate their students:
+Classroom motivation and celebration systems don't have to be reserved for individual classrooms—make celebrating progress on Zearn a school-wide affair!
+Zearn Administrator Reports (School Goals, Completion Tracking, and Student Exports) let administrators monitor and assess school-wide progress, making it easy to know what to celebrate.
+Here are a few examples of what schools around the country are doing to motivate and celebrate goal completion:

 Surprise students with a celebration